dekoza/mtgpl/CLB.rst

 :mtgtip:`Summon Undead<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/7/278f7705-01a4-4baf-929b-b93e538a8d77.jpg?1652832641|https://scryfall.com/card/clb/151/summon-undead?utm_source=api>`
    You may mill three cards.
 Then return a creature card from your graveyard to the battlefield.
-(To mill a card, put the top card of your library into their graveyard.)
+(To mill a card, put the top card of your library into your graveyard.)

 :mtgtip:`Thieves' Tools<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/3/c3bf4ee1-b6a8-4a69-adab-6839c1786cc9.jpg?1653692594|https://scryfall.com/card/clb/152/thieves-tools?utm_source=api>`